Vitamin D cured my joint pain and I will tell you how it works for me. Because it helps me so much, I want to share my story with you here.

 This means that Vitamin D is able to ramp down the expression of the genes that trigger autoimmune symptoms and cancer.

 Vitamin D also is an immune system powerhouse in and of itself.
-It makes antimicrobial proteins that help kill viruses, fungus, and bacteria where it is most needed.
+It makes antimicrobial proteins that help kill viruses, fungi, and bacteria where it is most needed.

 Vitamin D also helps keep the immune system in check.
 Too much immunity is a bad thing.
 This is the case in autoimmune diseases.